 Released April 24, 2017

-For Microsoft work accounts (Office 365 and Azure Active Directory), Cloud App Security groups different user identifiers such as proxy addresses, aliases, SID and more under a single account.
+For Microsoft work accounts (Office 365 and Azure Active Directory), Cloud App Security groups different user identifiers such as proxy addresses, aliases, SID, and more under a single account.
 All aliases related to an account will appear under the primary email address.
 Based on the list of user identifiers, for activities whose actor is a user identifier, the actor will be displayed as the primary user name UPN (User Principal Name).
 Based on the UPN, groups will be assigned and policies applied.
-This will improve investigation of activities and fuse all related activities to the same session for anomalies and group based policies.
+This change will improve investigation of activities and fuse all related activities to the same session for anomalies and group-based policies.
 This feature will be gradually rolled out over the next month.

 The Robot tag was added as a possible risk factor in the Browser Use built-in report.
 Now, in addition to browser use being tagged as outdated, you can see when browser use was performed by a robot.